How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 Uploading Videos to Google Drive and Sharing the Link on Mobile

 You can upload a video from your phone using the Google Drive app.
-This works best when the video is already on your device and you need to share it without switching to a desktop.
+Use this method when the video is already on your device and you need to share it without using a desktop.

 Uploading the Video

-- On iPhone or iPad: tap + Add > File upload
+- On iPhone or iPad: tap the + button, then choose the Upload File option.

-- Select your video from your gallery or files app, Google Drive accepts all standard phone video formats.
+Select your video from your gallery or files app.

 Sharing the Link